 This is where the sales process begins.
 In this stage, you’ll have already identified your target audience by creating buyer personas.
 Buyer personas are descriptions of your ideal customers, and provide more insight about their interests, needs, pain points, and how you can help them.

 Sales professionals use buyer personas to identify leads and cold prospects who closely match your ideal customer profiles.
-To find cold prospects (i.e., those who aren’t marketing qualified leads (MQLs),) your reps might search social media sites like LinkedIn or look through referral sources.
+To find cold prospects (i.e. those who aren’t marketing qualified leads (MQLs)) your reps might search social media sites like LinkedIn or look through referral sources.
 This is one way to put together a list of potential leads to contact.
 Of course, the more refined your sales funnel, the more MQLs you can provide to your sales reps.
 That means they can spend less time prospecting and more time selling.

 2. Qualify compatibility

 Once your reps have a list of leads, they need to determine where the potential customers are in the buyer’s journey.
-Are they aware of what they need, or they still searching for a solution that solves their problem?
+Are they aware of what they need, or they are still searching for a solution that solves their problem?
 This will tell your salesperson what the prospect needs next.
 For example, if they accessed an offer from your website or social media page, they may be ready to discuss your product in more detail.
 Or maybe the prospect is still doing research about a problem and isn’t ready to choose a product or service yet.
 Perhaps this prospect needs more time before they’re qualified and ready to advance through the rest of the sales process.

 Remember — Once compatibility is confirmed, sales reps should make that first contact as soon as possible so your company will be a contender when the prospect is ready to buy.
 In fact, making contact within an hour or less has been found to be optimal.
-Automated marketing and CRM solutions can help prioritize these follow-ups to ensure potential customers don’t fall through the cracks.
+Automated marketing and CRM solutions can help prioritise these follow-ups to ensure potential customers don’t fall through the cracks.

-3. Analyze needs or wants
+3. Analyse needs or wants

-Once you or your reps have contacted a lead, perhaps by cold-calling, it’s time to begin qualifying them. ( Quick tip: You can often simplify this step by ensuring lead capture forms on your website gather the right information to determine if prospects are a good fit for your company).
+Once you or your reps have contacted a lead, perhaps by cold calling, it’s time to begin qualifying them. ( Quick tip: You can often simplify this step by ensuring lead capture forms on your website gather the right information to determine if prospects are a good fit for your company.)